-For more information contact the Texas State Board of Dental Examiners by email: information@ tsbde.texas.gov or by phone: (512) 463-6400.
+For more information contact the Texas State Board of Dental Examiners by email: information@tsbde.texas.gov or by phone: (512) 463-6400.

 The UTSD Dental Hygiene Program offers a fully accredited two-year program, which leads to either a certificate or Bachelor of Science Degree in dental hygiene.
-Approximately 40 students are admitted to the programs each fall semester.
-The Dental Hygiene Admissions Committee considers the applications and makes recommendations to the Dean for admission into the program.
+The Dental Hygiene Admissions Committee considers all applicants to the program and makes recommendations to the Dean for admission of forty students into the program each fall semester.
+The minimum requirement for the Bachelor of Science Degree in Dental Hygiene is 128 semester hours or for a Certificate in Dental Hygiene is 100 semester hours, 66 of which must be in the required dental hygiene coursework.

 In addition to the entry-level program, the Dental Hygiene Program also offers a RDH to BS Program for dental hygienists who have completed an associate's degree or certificate in dental hygiene.
 After completing the required prerequisites, students enrolled in the UTSD RDH to BS Degree Program have an opportunity to successfully complete the distance-education curriculum and receive a Bachelor of Science degree.
+The minimum requirement for a non-UTSD graduate to obtain a Bachelor of Science Degree in Dental Hygiene is 128 semester hours, 30 of which must be in the required program curriculum offered at UTSD, and up to 36 semester hours transferred from an AAS Dental Hygiene Program.
+Graduates from UTSD will only be required to complete 12 semester hours to obtain a Bachelor of Science Degree in Dental Hygiene.